You know that what we do works, because we get results.

 AfA’s pre and post surveys, conducted on youth in the Phoenix Rising program since 2009, show that the workshops develop youth connections to their communities and produce in youth a deeper belief in themselves and their potential, leading to improved social and emotional skills and behavior.

-- a 209% increase in youth who say they see themselves as poets
+- a 60% increase in youth who say they can express themselves through poetry

-- a 73% increase in youth who say they spend time doing poetry
+- a 12.5% increase in youth who say they are good setting goals

 AfA’s youth empowerment programs are fundamental to providing the self-value and motivation necessary for youth to take advantage of educational opportunities, job and career counseling, drug and alcohol rehab, and mental health services.